syncfusion-content/javascript-docs/js/Listbox/Template-Support.md

-> **Note**: Images for this sample are available in ‘installed location/images/Employee’
+N> Images for this sample are available in ‘installed location/images/Employee’

 {% highlight html %}